intermine/intermine_boot/README.md

 A little app to spin up local containers in which to build an InterMine

+## Description

+An InterMine, commonly referred to as an InterMine instance or simply a mine, is one of many biological data warehouses based on the InterMine open source software.
+They provide a webapp and a webservice that multiple InterMine clients in different programming languages (eg. Python and JavaScript) can query to receive integrated biological data.

+Building and running an InterMine is an arduous process which requires Linux system adminstration skills, and provisioned servers if you want your InterMine to be publicly available.
+InterMine Cloud attempts to solve this and lower the barrier to building and running an InterMine instance.

+This tool is one part of InterMine Cloud, focused on providing its features in a local environment.

+## Features

+*Note: This tool is under development and the listed features are only the ones currently implemented (more are planned!).*

+- Starting and stopping a complete biotestmine (`intermine_boot start local` and `intermine_boot stop local`)
+- Use a custom build of InterMine with flags `--build-im`, `--im-repo` and `--im-branch`

 ## Requirements
 - Python 3.5+
 - Git